davis-b/syspect/README.md

 # syspect #

+### What is _syspect_? ###

+In as few words as possible, _syspect_ is a library that allows you to view and modify [syscalls](https://en.wikipedia.org/wiki/System_call) made by other programs.

+In a little more detail, _syspect_ allows you to:

+* Spawn or attach to a running program (hereby known as the tracee).
+* Pause the tracee when a syscall is executed or finished, resuming the tracee at will.
+* Modify any syscall's arguments before it is executed by the kernel.
+* Modify any syscall result before it is returned to the tracee.

+### More Info ###

-_syspect_ is a system call inspection/modification library built upon [ptrace](https://en.wikipedia.org/wiki/Ptrace). _syspect_ is built in [zig](https://ziglang.org/), a C-like programming language.
+_syspect_ is a syscall inspection/modification library built upon [ptrace](https://en.wikipedia.org/wiki/Ptrace).
+_syspect_ is built in [zig](https://ziglang.org/), a C-like programming language.

-In short, this library allows you to spawn or attach to a program (hereby known as the tracee), pause the tracee when a system call is executed or finished, modify the associated system call registers before a system call is executed or before the result of a system call is returned to the tracee, and finally, resume the tracee.

 #### What is ptrace? ####
 _ptrace_ is a debugging interface provided by the Linux kernel.
-Used to great effect by debuggers such as [gdb](https://www.gnu.org/software/gdb/), it is somewhat complex and offers many avenues to shoot yourself in the foot when tracing multithreaded programs.
+While used to great effect by debuggers such as [gdb](https://www.gnu.org/software/gdb/), it is somewhat complex.

 #### How does this relate to _syspect_? ####
-To get _ptrace_ working correctly, especially when dealing with multiple tracees at once, requires knowledge of Linux that may not be necessary for the intended program.
+To get _ptrace_ working correctly, especially when dealing with multiple tracees at once, requires knowledge of Linux that may not be necessary for the resulting program.
 This is where _syspect_ comes in. _syspect_ is easy to use and hard to misuse.
-_syspect_ uses a subset of ptrace to allow you to monitor and modify system calls executed by a chosen tracee program, and optionally, its descendants.
 If you are writing a program that can make good use of it, _syspect_ aims to make your life easier than _ptrace_ would.

 - - -